jbexta/AgentPilot/README.md

 ## Features

----

 ### 📄 Tasks
 A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.

-Actions can be detected natively or with a function call from an LLM that supports it.
+Actions can be detected natively or ~~with a function call~~ from an LLM that supports it.

 Hard-coded actions are searched and sorted based on semantic similarity to the request.
 A group of the most similar actions are then fed to the action decision method.

 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.

-If ReAct fails to execute an action, ~~then the request will be passed on to the code interpreter.~~ WIP
+If ReAct fails to find an action, ~~then the request is passed on to the code interpreter.~~ WIP

 ### 👸 Behaviour
 Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>